AviN27/nymble-travelPlanner-java/README.md

 Run the main class to execute the application.

 ## Dependencies
-This application is built using Java only and does not require any external dependencies.
+This application is built using Java and Junit with Maven.